BhuvaneshShan/The-Waterfalls/README.md

 2. Open 'waterfall.exe' file

-3. Click on the waterfall as shown below and see the waterfall come alive!
+3. Click on the waterfall near the red arrow as shown below and see the waterfall come alive!

 ![My image](https://thebluebreeze.files.wordpress.com/2015/02/waterfall_click.png)